louvasquez/gradle-nar-plugin-example/README.md

-This is an example using a recent update to the (sponiro) gradle-nar-plugin (https://github.com/lhotari/gradle-nar-plugin)
+This is an example using a recent update to the (sponiro) gradle-nar-plugin (https://github.com/lhotari/gradle-nar-plugin).

+Borrowed example from sponiro that didn't work for me originally.
+Also borrowed content of custom processor.
+So...many thanks to all who came before.

 ## using